Meet Our Team

 Michael Mason, Educator

 Michael Mason was born in Washington, D.C. and raised in Buffalo, New York.
 He graduated from Hobart and William Smith Colleges in 2000.
 In 2005, Mike graduated with Master’s degrees in Social Work (from the University of Southern California) and in Jewish Communal Service (from Hebrew Union College in Los Angeles).

-At Beth Am, his responsibilities as educator include directing Sunday Program, Camp Beth Am, Tuesday Night Program, AVODAH! and Shabbat Sha-Boogie.
+At Beth Am, his responsibilities as Educator include directing Sunday Program, Camp Beth Am, Tuesday Night Program, AVODAH! and Shabbat Sha-Boogie.

-Mike is married to Rabbi Erin Mason, who is the Associate Director of Camp Newman, our regional URJ camp.
+Mike is married to Rabbi Erin Mason, who is the Director of Camp Newman, our regional URJ camp.
 Mike and Erin have three children, Zachary, Eliza and Aviva.
 Mike loves the Buffalo Bills, discovering new music and hanging out with his family.

 Rabbi Jonathan Prosnit, Assistant Rabbi